 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Scholastic on September 17, 2004 in paperback and has 453 pages.
+It is part of the , series and is a This fantasy is a paperback edition that was published by Scholastic on September 17, 2004 and has 453 pages.

 First in the Daughter of the Lioness series (if you’re OCD like me, you’ll want to start at beginning; there is a chronological listing of the Tortall books on my website, although, it isn’t necessary to read all these before starting this particular series…*grin*